tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 offline if the attacker captures a single handshake using the PSK, but those attacks will not lead to compromise of the traffic keys for that connection because those also depend on the Diffie-Hellman (DH) exchange.
 Low entropy keys are only secure against active attack if a PAKE is used with TLS.
+The Crypto Forum Research Group (CFRG) is currently working on specifying a standard PAKE (see {{?I-D.irtf-cfrg-cpace}} and {{?I-D.krawczyk-cfrg-opaque}}).

 # Privacy Properties